Armok628/mogue/README.md

 It's very rough now, but the rewrite will take shape in time.

+I'm also finally going to learn to use the `git` command instead of just using the online interface like a plebeian.
+It's about time.

 "mogue": Norman, borrowing from Old Norse, meaning mug or tankard. (via Wiktionary)

 (It's actually just 'rogue' with an M.)